-I hope you will.
-I’ve found it works.
-I hope it works for you.
+We hope you will.
+Both of us have found that it works.
+We hope and we pray that it works for you.

-I realize for some of you, this will be much harder for you to do.
+We realize for some of you, this will be much harder for you to do.
 That is because of the emotional damage you have encountered in your relationship.
-It could be because your spouse is not acting like a partner in your marriage.
+It could be because your spouse is not acting like a partner in your marriage—perhaps worse.
 But prayerfully, as you put intentionality and perseverance into doing this, God will help you.
-He will give you the peace you need so “stinking thinking” is not added onto your problems.

 That doesn’t mean excusing bad behavior.
 And it does not mean glossing over it with “positive thoughts.”
-It means not adding onto the negative any further by adding your own stinking thinking onto it.
+It means, however, that you don’t further add onto the negative by adding your own stinking thinking onto it.
 Don’t mentally paint the picture darker than it already is.
 And don’t paint it darker than it is beneficial.
 Ask God to help you to focus on what is TRUE… noble, right, etc.

 Do what you need to do in bringing peace to your home.
-But don’t allow your thoughts to go in places they shouldn’t and add to the pain.
-Someone once said something I hope you’ll consider, “When you change the way you look at things, the things you look at change.”
+But don’t allow your thoughts to go in places they shouldn’t.
+This just adds to the pain.
+Someone once said something to consider.
+“When you change the way you look at things, the things you look at change.”
+And they do!